 Be Prepared for the Avengers Campus Effect

-Last but not least, there was just a big opening that now radically changes demand and crowds.
+Last but not least, there was a big opening earlier this summer that can affect demand and crowds.

 On June 4, 2021, Avengers Campus opened in Disney California Adventure park.
 This brand new Marvel-themed land launched with one new attraction, WEB SLINGERS: A Spider-Man Adventure, as well as a highly anticipated themed food at Pym Test Kitchen, Pym Tasting Lab, and several other food locations.